EXPLAINER-What we know about Virginia Giuffre's lawsuit against Britain's Prince Andrew | Law-Order

 COULD THE LAWSUIT LEAD TO CRIMINAL JEOPARDY FOR ANDREW?
 No. Andrew has not been charged criminally, and no criminal charges could result from Giuffre's lawsuit since it is a civil case.

 Andrew repeatedly declined requests by federal prosecutors in the United States for an interview about their probe into Epstein's sex trafficking, former U.S. Attorney for the Southern District of New York Geoffrey Berman said in June 2020.
-A spokesman for the U.S. Attorney's office declined to comment on Wednesday.
+A spokesman for the U.S. Attorney's office declined to comment.
 It was not clear if prosecutors still want to talk to Andrew.

+WHY DOES GIUFFRE'S SETTLEMENT WITH EPSTEIN MATTER?
+The settlement agreement said "any other person or entity who could have been included as a potential defendant from all, and all manner of, action and actions of Virginia Roberts" was released from liability.

+David Boies, a lawyer for Giuffre, earlier this month called the liability release in the 2009 settlement "irrelevant" to the case against Andrew.
+WHAT IS THE STATUS OF THE LAWSUIT?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)